actionml/harnessml/README.md

 The HarnessML project is a scaffold for creating Machine Learning Applications.

 It is meant to have the infrastructure for arbitrary input in the batch, lambda, and kappa patterns, several data stores, and result servers.
 These components are implemented as compossible microservices.
 Pick an algorithm and microservice options and you get a running production ready Machine Learning System complete with input server, ML magic, and result server.
 If you want file output, no problem, replace the ResultService microservice with a ResultWriter et voila.
-Since the microservices are compossable you can share them between algorithms&mdash;and some aren't so "micro", like say Spark.
+Since the microservices are compossible you can share them between algorithms&mdash;and some aren't so "micro", like say Spark.

 As a shortcut you can think of HarnessML as the next generation of PredictionIO though it will depart from that project in several important ways.